 - Consider using a vacuum to clean out the inside of the dryer cabinet annually.

-Find genuine OEM gas dryer parts at Repair Clinic
+Find genuine OEM parts for installing a gas dryer at Repair Clinic

 If you’re performing a gas dryer hookup or need new connectors, hoses, or venting to install or reinstall your dryer, you want to make sure you’re purchasing genuine parts provided by the dryer manufacturer, whether that manufacturer is Bosch, Electrolux, GE, Kenmore, LG, Maytag, Samsung, Speed Queen, or Whirlpool.
 That’s why your repair partner should be Repair Clinic.com.
 Simply enter the full model number of your dryer in Repair Clinic’s “Shop Parts & Get Answers” search bar to see a full list of genuine OEM parts compatible with your model.
 Whether you need parts for installation or a replacement part required to repair a broken dryer, such as gas valve solenoid coils, a drum belt, drum glides, or a thermal fuse, you can use the navigation filters to identify the specific part or parts that match your dryer.